curl/curl/tests/testcurl.md

 ## `--nobuildconf`

-Don't run buildconf.
+Don't run autoreconf -fi.
 Useful when many builds use the same source tree, as then only one need to do this.
-Also, if multiple processes run tests simultaneously on the same source tree (like several hosts on a NFS mounted dir), simultaneous buildconf invokes may cause problems.
+Also, if multiple processes run tests simultaneously on the same source tree (like several hosts on a NFS mounted dir), simultaneous autoreconf -fi invokes may cause problems.
 (Added in 7.14.1)

 ## `--nogitpull`